 Setting up and optimising a website for your small business is one of the most important things you can do as an owner.

-However, paying a professional to build you a complex website from scratch on WordPress can cost thousands of pounds upfront if you hire a developer.
+However, paying a professional developer to build you a complex website from scratch can cost thousands of pounds upfront.